maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ### As a whole...

-I want to offer a possible explanation for why the majority sentiment of each dataset was neutral: likely, these tweets were reporting on the events of the protest.
-They were neither overtly supportive, nor critical of anyone; they were updates on how each movement was going.
-This hypothesis is supported by one of the wordclouds, where phrases like 'video statement' and 'WATCH' were prevalent.
+The majority sentiment of each dataset was neutral: this can attributed to the possibility that these tweets were reporting on the events of the protest.
+They were neither overtly supportive, nor critical of anyone; they were simply updates on how each movement was going.
+This hypothesis is supported by one of the neutral wordclouds, where phrases like 'video statement' and 'WATCH' were prevalent.

 Being inconvenienced actually didn't seem to affect the Indian farmers' movement and the Women's March at all.
-However, with more research, the results may turn out differently.
+However, with more research and exploration of other movements, the results may turn out differently.

-On the other hand, violence or unnecessarily brutal actions did seem to negatively impact a movement.
+On the other hand, violence or unnecessarily brutal actions did seem to negatively impact a movement, as evidenced by the results from the Indian farmers' protest.
 [Research by a sociologist at Stanford](https://news.stanford.edu/2018/10/12/how-violent-protest-can-backfire/) has shown that violence from a popular movement will more negatively impact the movement compared to violence from the opposing side -- sometimes it will actually increase support for the opposing side.
-However, because the Delhi police also acted with violence against the farmers, the possibly backlash toward the farmers dissipated.
-Much of the backlash was likely directed towards the police (as evidenced by the keyword analysis) for mishandling the situation.

-But now, the question becomes: is it more important to be a popular, agreeable protest or is it more important to do whatever possible to make a change?
+But now, the question becomes: how long should it take for the authorities in our lives to make a change?
+How long should we protest quietly and peacefully with much detriment to many lives?
+How long will it take for people to pay attention and notice an important issue?

-I think most protesters who are considered 'disruptive' prefer the latter option.
+I think most protesters who are considered 'nonviolently disruptive' say no more.
 As one protester said, “It isn’t fun: I hate disrupting people’s lives, and it’s upsetting that it’s come to this.
 But it has come to this.”

 ***Notes:***
 *This project is not verified or error-free.
 Please use results with caution.
 The Google Colab notebooks and HuggingFace/KeyBERT models used to create this research project are available for further analysis and inspection.*